 I wrote this guide to help freelancers like me who are just getting started on Contra and want to land their first client.

-Since going pro earlier this year, I went from not being able to land clients to the top 1% of independents on the platform.
+Since going pro earlier this year, I've gone from not being able to land clients to the top 1% of independents on the platform.
 Along the way, I’ve learned a lot about what actually works—and what doesn’t.

 Now, you might be thinking, “How can I land clients if I’m new?”
 Great question.
 Why?
 Because I’ve been there.
 I remember exactly what it felt like to send out cold pitches, tweak my profile a hundred times, and hope it would work.
 I was figuring it out one step at a time, just like you.
 Even now, I’m learning as I go, and that’s the way it should be as we reach new levels.